KJJHHH/Learning-Algorithm-Mechanism/README.md

 ## Introduction
 The learning algorithm is revised learning mechanism based on two layer net with dynamic adjusting learning rate and three stopping criteria, which is epochs, small residual, and small learning rate, mentioned in cs231n.
 To overcome the overfitting and learning dilemma issues, two module, reorganizing module and cramming, are proposed to cope with each issues respectively.

-## Goals
+## Learning Goals
 Predicting copper price.

 ## Data
-Cleaned data provided by teacher with 18 covariate
+- Cleaned data provided by teacher with 18 covariate with dependent variable as price
+- TODO: download more data form kaggle to experiment

+## Environment
+- CPU
+- Python 3.10
+- Pytorch framework

 ## Mechanism
 ### LTS

 ### Weight Tuning Module
-- Based module
+- Simple learning
 - If acceptable: go to Reorganise module
 - If not acceptable: go to Cramming
 ![Alt text](image.png)

 ### Reorganising Module
+- Complex learning
 - Coping with Overfitting
     - Weight tuning module
     - Regularising module